ptycho/ptypy/doc/rst/concept.rst

 See :numref:`simupod_06` for the plotted image.

 .. figure:: ../_script2rst/simupod_06.png
-   :width: 70 %
+   :width: 84 %
    :figclass: highlights
    :name: simupod_06

    Simulated exit wave using a pod

-The diffraction plane is also conveniently accessible
+The diffraction plane is also conveniently accessible with

 ::